hhvm/user-documentation/guides/hack/06-classes/27-using-a-trait.md

 Traits are designed to support classes; a trait cannot be instantiated directly.

-A trait can have usage requirements placed on it; see [$$](trait-and-interface-requirements.md) for more information.
+A trait can have usage requirements placed on it; see [trait requirements](trait-and-interface-requirements.md) for more information.